ywCN/weather-site/README.md

     - `import { bindActionCreators } from 'redux';`
     - `import { actionCreator } from '../actions/index';`
       - `actionCreator` is the exported function name in index.js
-3. Remove `export default` before the class
-4. create `mapDispatchToProps` function
+3. create `mapDispatchToProps` function
     ```
     - function mapDispatchToProps(dispatch) {
     -     return bindActionCreators({ actionCreator }, dispatch);
     - }
     ```
       - `actionCreator` is imported at top of this container/component file. **Step 2.**
-5. At bottom of this file
+4. At bottom of this file
     - `export default connect(null, mapDispatchToProps)(containerName);`
-      - `containerName` is the class
+      - `containerName` is the class name
-      - null is for
+      - null is to make `mapDispatchToProps` the **second** argument
+        - because whenever we are passing in a function that is supposed to map or dispatch the props of our container, it always goes in the **second** argument.
+        - by passing `null` as the first argument, we tells Redux that we do not need Redux to maintain the state of this container, we do not need any state in this container
+      - if we also need state, we need to also create `mapStateToProps` function, and pass it as the first argument in connect()

+5. Remove `export default` before the class

 - Note: This setup is always repeated and almost always identicial to this process.